-INTRODUCTION TO GROOMING AND PET SAFETY

-PET HANDLING, BEHAVIOR, AND HEALTH

-PRODUCT AND EQUIPMENT KNOWLEDGE

-BATHING AND GROOMING TECHNIQUES

-HANDS ON IN-CLASS GROOMING ON CLIENT PETS

-body language and behaviors to better work with the animals in their care.
-Students also learn to recognize common health concerns and issues that groomer's encounter and how to address these issues with clients.
+NG 101: 25 Hours INTRODUCTION TO GROOMING AND PET SAFETY NG 102: 50 Hours PET HANDLING, BEHAVIOR, AND HEALTH NG 103: 50 Hours PRODUCT AND EQUIPMENT KNOWLEDGE NG 104: 75 Hours BATHING AND GROOMING TECHNIQUES NG 105: 100 Hours HANDS ON IN-CLASS GROOMING ON CLIENT PETS body language and behaviors to better work with the animals in their care.
+Students also learn canine anatomy, how to recognize common health concerns and issues that groomer's encounter, and best practices for addressing these issues with clients.